-Hello spring!
-The snowdrops and daffodils are out in force signalling the beginning of new life in our gardens and some longer, brighter days.
+Hello, spring!
+The snowdrops and daffodils are out in force signalling the beginning of new life in our gardens along with longer & brighter days.
 March is the perfect time to start prepping the garden and greenhouse.
-Our March gardening jobs will get you on the right track ready for the months ahead with tips and tricks for preparing the garden and how to prepare for growing flowers, fruit and veg!
+Our March gardening jobs will get you on the right track and ready for the months ahead with tips and tricks for growing and sowing flowers, fruit and veg!

 Gardening Basics in March

 March is the perfect time to start sowing seeds for the summer months, organising, cleaning and prepping the garden.
-Get the patio washed and tubs and containers washed ready for spring.
-Here are our top 3 gardening jobs to get your garden ready for planting and flourishing.
+Get the patio washed and tubs and containers cleaned out ready for spring.
+Here are our top 3 gardening jobs to get your garden ready for planting: